Bruhat-Tits buildings and analytic geometry: Buildings and special linear groups

 \begin{Thm} The space $\displaystyle \mathcal{X}({\rm V},k) = \displaystyle {\mathcal{N}({\rm V},k) / \sim}$ is a simplicial Euclidean building of type $\widetilde{{\rm A}_d}$, where $d+1 = {\rm dim}({\rm V})$; in particular, the apartments are isometric to ${\bf R}^d$ and the Weyl group is isomorphic to $\mathcal{S}_{d+1} \ltimes {\bf Z}^d$. \end{Thm}

-{\it Reference}.---~In \cite[10.2]{BT1a} this is stated in group-theoretic terms, so one has to combine the quoted statement with [{\bf loc. cit.}, 7.4] in order to obtain the above theorem.
-This will be explained in Sect. \ref{s - Bruhat-Tits general}. $\square$
+\begin{proof}[Reference for the proof] In \cite[10.2]{BT1a} this is stated in group-theoretic terms, so one has to combine the quoted statement with [{\bf loc. cit.}, 7.4] in order to obtain the above theorem.
+This will be explained in Sect. \ref{s - Bruhat-Tits general}. \end{proof}

-The 0-skeleton (i.e., the vertices) for the simplicial structure corresponds to the {\it $k^\circ$-lattices}~in the $k$-vector space ${\rm V}$, that is the free $k^\circ$-submodules in ${\rm V}$ of rank $d+1$.
+The $0$-skeleton (i.e., the vertices) for the simplicial structure corresponds to the {\it $k^\circ$-lattices}~in the $k$-vector space ${\rm V}$, that is the free $k^\circ$-submodules in ${\rm V}$ of rank $d+1$.
 To a lattice $\mathcal{L}$ is attached a norm $\parallel \cdot \parallel_\mathcal{L}$ by setting $\parallel\! x \!\parallel_\mathcal{L} = \inf \{\mid\! \lambda \!\mid \, :\, \lambda \in k^\times$ and $\lambda^{-1} x \in \mathcal{L} \}$.
 One recovers the $k^\circ$-lattice $\mathcal{L}$ as the unit ball of the norm $\parallel \cdot \parallel_\mathcal{L}$.

 \begin{Remark} Note that the space $\mathcal{N}({\rm V},k)$ is an extended building in the sense of \cite{TitsCorvallis}; this is, roughly speaking, a building to which is added a Euclidean factor in order to account geometrically for the presence of a center of positive dimension. \end{Remark}